gadicc/meteor-messageformat/README.md

 1. *TemplateVar*, etc, are *regular template variables or helper functions*.
 Reactivity is maintained!
 You can throw in a quoted value here for testing (e.g. VAR1='male')

 2. *keytext* is potentially optional.
 You could have all text compiled in advance (by hand, for now), and thus also reduce the size of your templates.
 However, I made this available as an option since it's much easier to have text inline in your code and automatically extract it later; I feel this was what made the adoption of gettext so successful.
 It also provides a useful fallback.

+3. You can also optionally pass a `LOCALE=value` to control the translation of just a single block.

 #### Javascript (if needed)